 Whether it is the choice of materials that go into making modular Kitchens and Wardrobes, or the finish and design that transform storage solutions at home – your choice makes all the difference in setting up the place.
-Have you ever come across the various types of material such as Particleboard, MDF and BWP Plywood?
+Have you ever come across various types of material such as Particleboard, MDF, and BWP Plywood?
 While every material has its advantages, each varies from price to quality to durability.
 Let’s find out more!

 What is Particleboard?

 Particleboard, also known as Low-density Fiberboard (LDF) and chipboard, is a manufactured wood made from waste-wood chips, sawdust or other suitable binders, which is pressed and extruded.
 It is cheaper, denser and more uniform than conventional wood and plywood material.
 While it is best with its lightweight feature, it falls flat when it comes to supporting heavy loads.